 Back in the day I coached collegiate volleyball in the U.S. at the Division I level (Brown, Rhode Island).
 I was in the Junior College ranks before that (Dean College).
 I also coached at the Juniors level (everything from 12-and-unders up to 18-and-unders) for nearly a decade, and even started and ran what has become one of the biggest Juniors clubs in New England (now called Blast Volleyball).
 Somewhere in there I also coached a regional boys’ team to a gold medal in a state-wide tournament.
 I coached a New England High Performance squad in an international competition, and worked at a number of camps and clinics.
 And WAY BACK I even did a bit of high school coaching when I was a pup.
 (See my LinkedIn profile or my online CV/resume for details)

-A few years ago I worked with another (now former) collegiate coach on a book titled Inside College Volleyball.
+In 2011 I worked with another (now former) collegiate coach on a book titled Inside College Volleyball.
 It mainly covers the subject of NCAA volleyball recruitment.
 It also touches on aspects of life as a college player.

 University of Exeter (U.K.)